Dolnor/EAPD-Codec-Commander/README.md

 No more waiting for sources, no need to be searching for a kext that matches your node layout and no need to have different kexts for different OS X versions (generations, if you will).
 This kext has OS X Target set to 10.6, so you are good for 10.6 throughout 10.9.

 ### How do I enable it?
 You have to edit settings inside Info.plist.
-There are four Default settings defined there which have default values of:
+There are Default settings defined there which have these default values:

 				<key>Default</key>
 				<dict>